pojntfx/dibs/README.md

 # godibs

-Distributed build system for Go.
+System for distributed multi-module development with Go.

 ## License